sul-dlss-labs/wolfcon-2024-ai-workshop/exploring-llms/training-llms.md

 # Training Large Language Models (LLMs)
-One method for customizing and providing better context when using LLMs is to train the LLM on your data.
-There are a number methods for fine-tuning LLMs including low-rank adaptation or LoRA[^LORA], that allow you to fine-tune a small number of parameters of a LLM many parameters without a large number of GPUs used for the initial training of these large models.
+One method for customizing and providing better context when using LLMs is to train the model on your data.
+There are a number methods for fine-tuning LLMs including low-rank adaptation or LoRA[^LORA], that allow you to fine-tune a small number of parameters of a model's many parameters without needing a large number of GPUs.

 [OpenAI][OPENAI] allows you to train one of their models through their API